shubham-sihasane/DailyDevOps/github.md

 Do not initialize a Git repository inside another Git repository.
 Avoid Nesting.

+👹 .gitignore file specifies intentionally untracked files that Git should ignore.
+Each line in a .gitignore file specifies a pattern.
+This is useful for files you know you NEVER want commit including Secrets, API Keys, credentials, OS files, log files, dependencies or packages.

 ### 🐯 Basic Git Workflow
 1. Working Directory (Work On Stuff) --> Make new files, edit files, delete files etc.
 2. Staging Area (Add/Remove Stuff) --> Group specific changes together, in preparation of commiting.